 In my ongoing quest to gather and showcase vintage artifacts from our fair hamlet, I often come across images and other items that stump me.
-This vintage stereoview in this post is one such example.
+The vintage stereoview in this post is one such example.
 We’ve shared it on the Essex on Lake Champlain community blog in the hopes of crowd-sleuthing the whereabouts.
 Our understanding was that this sliver of an Essex harbor was once known as Blood’s Bay.
 But that’s far from certain…

 Here’s what we offered our neighbors by way of brainstorming invitation.

 I have read that this northern Essex harbor was once-upon-a-time referred to as Blood’s Bay or some such similarly sanguine moniker.
-Do you know of another other names this bay has been called throughout the years?
+Do you know of any other names this bay has been called throughout the years?
 (Source: Essex on Lake Champlain)

 And here’s how two of our neighbors responded.